patcha-ranat/Ecommerce-Invoice-End-to-end/README.md

 I won't go into detail of how to create the dashboard or each component, but you can download and check it yourself in [**ecomm_bi.pbix**](ecomm_bi.pbix) file.

 What worth to mention are:
-- I used **DAX** to calculate Growth Rate as a measure that would be quite complex for some people who are not familiar with PowerBI or DAX, but it used regular formula as: `(Current Context month - Previous month) / Previous month`.
-I used `CALCULATE` function to calculate the previous month value together with `ALLSELECTED`, and `DIVIDE` function to calculate the growth rate.
+- I used **DAX** to calculate Growth Rate as a measure that would be quite complex for some people who are not familiar with PowerBI or DAX, but it used just regular formula as: `(Sales in the Current Context month - Sales in the Previous month) / Sales in the Previous month`.
+I also used `CALCULATE` function to calculate the previous month value together with `ALLSELECTED`, and `DIVIDE` function to calculate the growth rate.
-- I linked variables to be able to **Drill Through** to other reports, making the dashboard more interactive, and more in-depth to analyze.
+- I linked variables between reports to be able to **Drill Through** to other reports, making the dashboard more interactive, and more in-depth to analyze.

 A little note for future myself:
 - **Dashboard is about Storytelling**, so it's better to have a story in mind before creating the dashboard.
 It's not just about the data, but how to arrange the story from the data.